 The customer service team is in charge of keeping customers happy

 But the reality, as you know, is that a customer’s journey is never actually going to be as linear or predictable as we’ve outlined above.
-Website visitors don’t always go from visitor, to lead, to qualified lead, to customer in very simple, straightforward steps.
+Website visitors don’t always go from a visitor, to lead, to qualified lead, to a customer in very simple, straightforward steps.
 There are hundreds of touchpoints with your brand and many variables that are pushing and pulling that contact as they make their way to becoming a customer.

 With that being said, when you untangle some of the complexity involved in the customer journey, there are five core technology elements that are responsible for ensuring success across your marketing, sales and customer service teams:

 You pretty much need all of these elements across all three teams, and of course, there is a whole range of tools that can help you manage these elements.
 Many companies purchase different solutions and integrate them together to ensure they have the right tools across the right teams across the right customer journey.

 A typical technology stack to this would look similar to the below: